The Chemistry of Essential Oil is a fascinating subject for me as I have always been a science buff.

 Can you give an Example of an Essential Oil Chemistry Profile?

 Yes, for example, one of the benefits of grapefruit is that it contains 86-92% d-limonene!
-D-limonene is a highly regarded antioxidant and is a monoterpene.
+D-limonene is a highly regarded antioxidant qualitites when taken internally as a dietary supplement, and is a monoterpene.

 Grapefruit contains 90-95% monoterpenes, 3-8% Tetraterpenes, 1-3% Aldehydes, and less than 3% Furanocoumarins, Sesquiterpenones, Alcohols and Thiols.